 Before we jump in, we gathered a few interesting statistics as we analyzed the data.
 For starters, the following brands had at least one vote in every category:

-There was a total of 75 different brands that received at least one vote.
+A total of 130 different brands received at least one vote.
+That’s a 75% increase over last year!

-33 brands received just one vote in one category.
+53 brands received only one vote in one category.

 Who is the Best Tool Brand Overall?